 After you’ve had your fix of Rome, spend a day or two in Pisa.
 Pisa is famous for the Leaning Tower of Pisa where you must visit for that iconic photo!
 But it’s also a really lovely city which is not quite as busy as Rome so you can spend time just soaking up the atmosphere.
 From Pisa, you can also take several day trips up to Cinque de Terre, to Elba island or into Tuscany where you can enjoy the stunning scenery and delicious wine!

-Your next stop is Milan where you should plan to stay 1-2 nights.
+Next, spend at least one day in Milan.
 Milan is famous for both football and shopping so try to make time to browse the shops or enjoy a game in the famous stadium.
 Football’s not really my thing so you’d be much more likely to find me exploring the boutiques!
 You should also make time to visit the Cathedral of Santa Maria Nascente, also known as Al Duomo, which is one of the most spectacular cathedrals in all of Italy!
 Again it’s definitely worth getting a skip-the-queue-ticket well in advance.

 Spend your final 3-4 days in Venice, one of the most romantic cities in the world.
 You should plan to get lost in Venice.
 Spend hours wandering the tiny cobbled alleys with no direction and stumble across little at galleries, shops, delicious eateries and enjoying the beautiful Canal system which makes Venice so famous.
 You can’t leave without enjoying a gondola boat trip up the canals (though don’t expect it to be cheap!)
 A day trip to colourful Burano would also be a great way to end your trip.